jawebada/libmbb/docs/HSM.md

 	#include "mbb/timer_ev.h"

-[libev](http://software.schmorp.de/pkg/libev.html) is a full-featured and high-performance event loop featuring, amongst others, reative timers.
+[libev](http://software.schmorp.de/pkg/libev.html) is a full-featured and high-performance event loop featuring, amongst others, relative timers.

 The timer structure is `mtmr_ev_t`.
 The array of timers must be initialised calling